developer-ramesh/AngularJS-CRUD/README.md

 # AngularJS-CRUD
-Add data in database table using AngularJs with Mysql
+There is a simple example using AngularJs with Mysql and Routes.